Do Creatine Supplements Cause Acne? How To Avoid It

 4. Keep a tab on your alcohol and caffeine intake to prevent further dehydration when taking creatine.

-5. Red meats, especially those that are high in saturated fats or leucine, or dairy products, especially milk, in the diet can also leave you susceptible to acne.
+5. Being aware of foods that cause acne, such as red meats, especially those that are high in saturated fats or leucine, or dairy products, especially milk, in the diet can also leave you susceptible to acne.
 Thus, it’s best to avoid or minimize these foods when taking creatine.

 6. A great way to avoid acne is by paying more attention to your health and habits.
 Overworking yourself or too much stress without adequate sleep can drain your body.